Thanks to the Internet it’s common to apply for jobs online before you get into the actual interview and hire process.

 Look at sample cover letters to get an idea of how to write yours.
 This is often your first impression so make it a good one.

-4. Employment history.
-Your potential employer is going to look at your work experience so make sure it is up to date and honest.
+Your potential employer is going to look at your work experience so make sure it is up-to-date and honest.

 You will want to include the companies you used to work for, job titles, employment dates, and wages or salary earned.
 Be factual and do not stretch the truth as it could be verified and reflect poorly on you,

 5. Practice the application form.

 There are job application form templates online you can practice with.
 Download one and practice filling it out before you do it live on your job application.
 This way you will have everything you need when you start applying online.

 These can be great for finding jobs and applying online for them.

 To start with you will want to set up an account with each of them.
 Some job sites are unique to the industry your career is in, so find the best ones for you and set up an account with them.